-The UCI World Cup Overall title will be awarded to the athlete with the highest number of UCI World Cup ranking points (including any bonus stage points) after the final round.
+The UCI World Cup Overall title will be awarded to the athlete with the highest number of UCI World Cup ranking points after the final round.

-- All Enduro World Cup rounds will count towards the overall points total for the Elite categories. - The U21 Overall title will be decided using each rider's best five Enduro World Cup results
+- All UCI Enduro World Cup rounds will count towards the overall points total for the Elite categories. - The Junior Overall title will be decided using each rider's best six UCI Enduro World Cup results.